ricksterhd123/docusearch/README.md

 A demo document search webapp using elasticsearch

 ## Rationale
-Need simple solution for searching document metadata as well as substring search on contents.
+Need a simple solution for searching document metadata as well as substring search on contents.

 ## Features
 - [x] simple frontend and backend REST API